Last updated 9.03.2023

 2.1 PARTICIPATION IN SERVICES

-By registering for AIRE service(s) (digital maturity assessment, trainings, webinars, AI consulting, robotization consulting, financing consulting – public measures; financing consulting – raising private capital) via the aire-edih.eu website, the company confirms that:
+By registering for AIRE services (digital maturity assessment, training, webinars, AI suitability consulting, robotization suitability consulting, financing consulting – public measures; financing consulting – private capital raising) via the aire-edih.eu website, the target group company (processing industry, manufacturing company) confirms that:

-- The company is aware that by participating in the service, the company receives minor aid within the meaning of Commission Regulation No. 1407/2013.
+- The company is aware that by participating in the service, it receives minor aid in terms of Commission Regulation No. 1407/2013.

 - The company is aware that within the framework of the AIRE project, the company’s digital maturity level is assessed three times (one year apart).